ethanyoung/dotfiles/README.md

 For a quick setup
 ---
-Using `setup.sh` for a quick setup.
+Executing `setup.sh` for a quick setup.

 *Note: only vim and zsh related files are included in the setup.sh.
 Other files, such as rvmrc, need to be manually linked.*